RandomSearch18/a-level-project/docs/readme.md

 - It gives more screen space for the different sections, meaning that they can have a number of buttons/fields without compromising on usability

 ![Mockup of the "map" screen, and the "route" screen](assets/sprint-1/mockup-1.excalidraw.svg)

+##### Sprint 1 UI mockup v2

+For this mockup, I refined the map screen by adding a blue dot and circle to show the user's current location.
+I also added more colour to the bottom navigation bar, because I think a big problem with modern UI design is that too many surfaces are plain white, making it physically harsh on the eyes and not as nice to look at.

 #### Sprint 1 modules